GrammaTech/ddisasm/README.md

 - Normally CMake will find GTIRB automatically, but if it does not you can pass `-Dgtirb_DIR=<path-to-gtirb-build>`.

+- By default ddisasm will download a copy of the boost libraries that it uses.
+If you want to use your local boost installation, use the flag:
+ `-DDDISASM_USE_SYSTEM_BOOST=on`

 Once the dependencies are installed, you can configure and build as
 follows: